tolauwae/phd-thesis/src/foundations/foundations.typ

 === A brief history of formal debuggers

 To our knowledge, the earliest attempt at formally defining a debugger-like system is by #cite(form: "prose", <bahlke86:psg>). // todo ...
+The paper presents the _Programming System Generator_, which is an early programming tool that generates an interpreter from the denotational semantics of a programming language.
+It supports interactive evaluation and the ability to inspect or redefine code on the fly, which is somewhat debugger-like in spirit.

+// possibly:
+// + Ehud Y Shapiro Algorithmic Program Debugging ACM Distinguished Dissertations The MIT Press
+// + A P Tolmach and A W Appel Debugging Standard ML without reverse engineering

+However, the earliest work we are aware of, that formally describes a tool we would today recognize as a debugger, is the PhD thesis by #cite(form: "prose", <da-silva92:correctness>).

+Another early attempt used PowerEpsilon @zhu91:higher-order @zhu92:program to describe the source mapping used in a debugger as a denotational semantics for a toy language that can compile to a toy instruction set @zhu01:formal.
+While an interesting formalization, it does not say anything about the debugging operations themselves or their correctness.

 // todo should cite zhu01:formal too no?

-Another early attempt used PowerEpsilon @zhu91:higher-order @zhu92:program to describe the source mapping used in a debugger as a denotational semantics for a toy language that can compile to a toy instruction set @zhu01:denotational.
-While an interesting formalization, it does not say anything about the debugging operations themselves or their correctness.

 The work by #cite(form: "prose", <li12:formal>) focussed on automatic debuggers.
 Its formalization is based on a kernel of the C language, and defines operational semantics for tracing, and for backwards searching based on those traces.